MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 ### COW local

 The COW Local location is similar to the roaming location, but the directories and files are not roamed to other computers, even if roaming support has been configured.
 The COW Local location described above stores changes applicable to typical windows and not the %AppData% location.
 The directories listed will vary but there will be two locations for any typical Windows locations (for example, Common AppData and Common AppDataS).
-The **S** signifies the restricted location when the virtual service requests the change as a different elevated user from the logged on users.
-The non-**S** location stores user based changes.
+The **S** signifies the restricted location when the virtual service requests the change as a different elevated user from the signed-in users.
+The non-**S** location stores user-based changes.

 ## Package registry